Balikpapan: Seaports

 There are several public and private sea ports located at Balikpapan Bay.
 Semayang seaport serves commercial boats to many destinations to Indonesia including Jakarta, Makassar, Manado, Pare Pare and Surabaya.
 In the 1990s maritime transport was very popular.
 Today, due to more affordable and efficient airplane travel, more people choose to fly.
 Taking the ferry is a main choice for traveling to Penajam.
 Kariangau Seaport was built to serve containers and all other industrial needs.
 It is located in km.13, as part of Kariangau Industrial Estate.

 Public transport

 There are various kinds of local transport, including angkot, ojek, taxicabs and shuttle bus service.
 Online transportation are also available.

 Bus terminal

-There is main bus terminal is Terminal Batu Ampar (located in Batu Ampar, Balikpapan Utara) and one of major destination rute is Samarinda.
+The main bus terminal in Balikpapan is Terminal Batu Ampar (located in Batu Ampar, Balikpapan Utara) and one of major destination rute is Samarinda.

 Balikpapan-Samarinda Toll Road

 Balikpapan is connected by Trans-Kalimantan Highway Southern Route.
 From Balikpapan to Samarinda, the highway runs in parallel with the first controlled-access expressway in Borneo, the Balikpapan–Samarinda Toll Road was operational by the beginning of 2020 in section 2–4, and opened in section 1 and 5 in May 2021.
+Balikpapan–Samarinda toll road is notoriously wasteful because it is the loneliest toll road in Indonesia, costing 9.9 trillion rupiahs with a bumpy surface.